 B.S., California Institute of Technology; S.M., Massachusetts Institute of Technology; Ph.D., Cornell University

-Media scholar and artist researching noise, interferences, sound, information, and affect in media of the 20th and 21st centuries.
+Media scholar and artist researching noise, interferences, boundaries, and limits in media technologies and communication.

-As I media artist, I ask how contemporary technologies could be configured differently to enable new forms of subjectivity.
-I construct robotic creatures that encourage the expression of non-speech vocal sounds; write programs for mobile phones to enable people to communicate independent of centralized networks; and design web-based artworks that question various power structures.
+As I media artist, I ask how contemporary technologies could be constructed to enable new forms of subjectivity.
+I am presently exploring the intersections of craft and electronic art, especially as it pertains to the materiality of paper, intestines, and books.
+In the past I have created an augmented reality book that explores questions of contemporary surveillance; constructed robotic creatures that encourage the expression of non-speech vocal sounds; wrote programs for mobile phones to enable people to communicate independent of centralized networks; and designed web-based artworks that question various power structures.
 I endeavor to make the technological aspects of these projects as open as possible, as I believe in the pedagogical potentials of studying the processes of making media art.

-I am a member of the Society for Literature, Science, and the Arts (SLSA); Society for Cinema and Media Studies (SCMS); Society for Social Studies of Science (4S); and the Society for the History of Technology (SHOT).
+I am a member of a number of scholarly societies in media studies and media arts, including the Society for Literature, Science, and the Arts (SLSA), College Art Association (CAA), Association for Computing Machinery, (ACM), College Book Art Association (CBAA), Surface Design Association (SDA), and Hand Papermaking.
 I also regularly attend and present at international media arts festivals such as ISEA, transmediale, and Piksel.